 Involvement in a wide range of charitable initiatives (local and global) promotes a strong social conscience.
 Pupils are encouraged to support and engage with our local community e.g. visits to care homes, clothing collections.
 Regular elections and the promotion of pupil voice support development of independence and sense of citizenship e.g. for Library Monitors, Circle Meetings, Class Ambassadors.

-Please click here to view our Behaviour Policy
+Please click here to view our Behaviour Policy (Please note we are currently updating our behaviour policy)

 Please click here to view our Anti-Bullying Policy